StartupAPI/users/README.md

 	 */
 	$current_user = User::get();
 ```
-	or if you want to protect the page from anonymous users, use `User::require_login()` function
+	or if you want to protect the page from anonymous users, use `User::require_login()` instead - this will automatically redirect to a login form and back to yout page after user successfully logged in or registered.
 ```php
 	<?php
 	/**